 Hundreds of years later, Jesus, our Passover lamb, said “it is finished” and dies just before sunset.

 Sunsets have a beautiful symbolic meaning of something ending, a closing of a chapter.
+This is a great sunset Bible verse!

 What profit has a man from all his labor